 - Winter Care For Coneflowers

 Coneflowers benefit from being cut back once a year in spring or fall.
 Although these perennials will return each year, cutting them back can stimulate stronger growth.
-Once coneflowers have finished flowering, cut them down to approximately 3 to 6 inches above the soil, depending on the variety.
+Once coneflowers have finished flowering, cut them to approximately 3 to 6 inches above the soil, depending on the variety.

 Is Cutting Back and Deadheading Coneflowers Necessary?